How to treat genital herpes, medication and traditional methods. Genital herpes in women: where does it come from and how dangerous it is

 • neuropsychic experiences.

-Ways of infection and risk groups
+Routes of infection and risk groups

-Clinical picture: forms and types of the disease
+Clinical picture: forms and types of disease

 Primary acute form